Chapter 9 Reasoning and Decision Making

 Premise 2: It is raining.

-Conclusion: Therefore, Knut’s wife needs an umbrella.
+Conclusion: Therefore, you need an umbrella.

 Conditional syllogisms are typically given in the abstract form: “If p then q”, where “p” is called the “antecedent” and “q” the “consequent”.